A one stop guide to General Paediatric registrar positions in Victoria

 Senior Staff

-• 15 x Consultant Subspecialty Paediatricians, including Rheumatology and Infectious Diseases
+• 15 x Consultant Subspecialty Paediatricians

 • 1 x weekly ward SSU consultant